 The procedure concludes by suturing the incision or applying skin adhesives.
 Dr. Price makes it a point to place the incisions in inconspicuous areas so that they are easily concealed by the natural contours of the face and the hairline of the patient.

-A “celebrity” or mini lift involves a much shorter incision, and less work under the skin, minimizing bruising and recovery time.
+A “celebrity” or mini-lift involves a much shorter incision, and less work under the skin, minimizing bruising and recovery time.
 The deeper tissues are still tightened however, and great importance is attached to a “natural” look.

-Any surgery involves some scaring, but Dr. Price makes it a point to place the incisions in inconspicuous areas so that they are easily concealed by the natural contours of the face and the hairline of the patient.
+Any surgery involves some scarring, but Dr. Price makes it a point to place the incisions in inconspicuous areas so that they are easily concealed by the natural contours of the face and the hairline of the patient.

 Recovery from a facelift takes many forms.
 Physical recovery.
 Social Recovery.
 Recovery of sensation.
 Because it is your face, the interruption in social activities is often the hardest part of the recovery.
 The amount of time it will take for you to get back to a relatively normal routine after your facelift is about two weeks.
-Physical activity is limited the first two weeks to walking at a relaxed pace, while lifting, pushing or straining should be avoided for two full weeks.
+Physical activity is limited the first two weeks to walking at a relaxed pace, while lifting, pushing, or straining should be avoided for two full weeks.
 Most patients will feel comfortable with makeup in social situations after two weeks.

 How Long Will the Effects of a Facelift Last vs. The Effects of Fillers?

-The results of a facelift will last for years, but its longevity depends on skin quality, significant weight changes and environmental factors such as sun exposure.
+The results of a facelift will last for years, but its longevity depends on skin quality, significant weight changes, and environmental factors such as sun exposure.
 Depending on the type of filler, the effects can last anywhere from six months to two years.
 Fillers are temporary solutions for adding volume to the skin, and while fillers are not interchangeable with facelifts, they can be complementary.

-Facelifts are safe if performed by a well-trained physician competent in evaluation, judgment and surgical technique, such as Dr. Price.
+Facelifts are safe if performed by a well-trained physician competent in evaluation, judgment, and surgical technique, such as Dr. Price.
 Like any surgery, facelift procedures carry some risk.
 Dr. Price will want to review these with you in detail.
-Fortunately, serious problems are rare, and these risks can be reduced by following our pre and post operative instructions carefully.
+Fortunately, serious problems are rare, and these risks can be reduced by following our pre and post-operative instructions carefully.